Dromediansk/mp-blog/src/markdown-pages/web-development-guide.md

 In the meantime of learning from videos and building staff, you should start to apply for a job.
 I had a few interviews I didn't succeed, but as time passed by, I realized these interviews and technical questions gave me irreplaceable experience, so I knew where I had patchy knowledge.
 So don't be discouraged if they say no, but benefit from the experience.

-In my case, after three rounds of technical interview on one job position I finally succeeded.
+In my case, after three rounds of technical interview on one job position I have finally succeeded.

 ### The dark side

 Of course I had days I stopped learning and [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) played his role (and sometimes still does).
 Or I wasn't able to solve hard technical problem.
 Or I was exerting pressure on myself to suck all the knowledge out there.
 But nobody is perfect and knows everything, especially in this field.
 I gave it time and I knew, what is my goal and why I want to do it.
 I also knew, what I don't want to do.
 There is an article [how to deal with problems as a programmer](https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/), which I highly recommend!

 So again - motivation is always crucial factor in this play.
 Since last year I am trying to code regularly (at least 5 times a week) - solve algorhitms, contribute on projects or just sharpening my skills by watching videos about new technologies.
+You need to set up your daily routine, get used to and results will soon arrive :)

 ### Summary